kobe-willian/api-bleik/README.md

 1. use username and password in config.js

-2. insert code in terminal that arrives in the email  after login
+2. insert code in terminal that arrives in the email, phone or desktop authenticato after login

 3. go to prices.json and add item to test